jefflunt/how_slow/README.md

 "Why not use [statsd][2] or [NewRelic][4]?" you might ask.

 * I work in an environment where the risk of sensitive data accidentally being sent to a 3rd party service is unacceptable.
-So, can't use [NewRelic][4].
+So, I can't use [NewRelic][4].
 * I want a solution that doesn't rely on a 3rd party at all, simplifying my application dependencies.
 * Most of the Rails apps I work on are maintained by 1-2 programmer teams, and